-In the past five years, our skincare regime has gone from three simple steps and a splash of water to a 14-step regimented routine that would put a K-Beauty ambassador to shame.
+In the past five years, our skincare regime has gone from three simple steps and a splash of water to a 14-step routine that would put a K-beauty ambassador to shame.
 But the harsh reality is, as accomplished as we feel lathering the 7th miracle ointment into our skin, it could be doing more harm than good (and costing us a hell of a lot more).

 When it comes to skincare, the “less is more” approach is sometimes the best!
 So, while we love our vast beauty collection, there’s a rule that isn’t often mentioned, but really is very important: don’t overwhelm your skin with too many products.
 But don’t worry, we’re not suggesting that you ditch every cream in your cupboard, just that you simplify and tailor your beauty regime for your skin’s unique needs.
 Here are the five essential steps of customizing your skincare regime, and making sure you’re not applying too much product and consequently overwhelming your skin…

-The Signs You’re Overwhelming Your Skin:
+The Signs You’re Doing Too Much:

 Before we get into the routine, you need to be able to recognize the signs that you’re overwhelming your skin with too many products.
 Over-exfoliation is a common skincare mistake, and if your skin looks shiny, overly oily or extra dry or sensitive to the touch, you could be over-exfoliating.
 Sensitive, red or itchy skin or constant breakouts could also be a sign that you need to consider simplifying your routine.